sobstel/metaphore/README.md

    similar to HTTP's stale-while-revalidate, default is 60s
 - `$lock_ttl` - lock time, how long to prevent other request(s) from generating same content, default is 5s

+Ttl value is added to current timestamp (`time() + $ttl`).

 No stale cache
 --------------

-In rare situations, when cache gets expired and there's no stale (generated earier) content available, all requests will start generating new content.
+In rare situations, when cache gets expired and there's no stale (generated earlier) content available, all requests will start generating new content.

 You can add listener to catch this: